Turnarounds

 study.”

-Allegheny Container is a corrugated box company.
+Allegheny Container was a corrugated box company.
 Eagle and its

 founded it fifteen years earlier.
 At the time of the acquisition,